-Woolworths is working towards using only sustainably sourced or recycled wood products throughout our operations.
-We will endeavor to ensure that we use timber and paper which is certified by the Forest Stewardship Council (FSCTM) with a chain of custody (CoC) indicating that the product originates from certified, well managed forests and/ or other controlled sources4.
+Woolworths is working towards a goal of using only sustainably sourced or recycled wood products throughout our operations.
+We will endeavour to ensure that we use timber and paper which is certified by the Forest Stewardship Council (FSCTM) with a chain of custody (CoC) indicating that the product originates from certified, well managed forests and/ or other controlled sources3.

-Timbers
+i) Timbers

-Woolworths only sources wood for its private label homeware products that is recycled or CoC FSCTM certified to ensure that the timber is from certified, well managed forests and/ or other controlled sources.
+Woolworths aims only to source wood for its private label homeware products that is recycled or $CoC\ FSC^{TM}$ certified to ensure that the timber is from certified, well managed forests and/ or other controlled sources.